Polish people: Geographic distribution

 In the United States, a significant number of Polish immigrants settled in Chicago (billed as the world's most Polish city outside of Poland), Milwaukee, Ohio, Detroit, New Jersey, New York City, Orlando, Pittsburgh, Buffalo, and New England.
 The highest concentration of Polish Americans in a single New England municipality is in New Britain, Connecticut.
+In year 1900 the largest Catholic Polish communities in the United States were in Pennsylvania, New York State, Illinois, Wisconsin and Michigan.
 The majority of Polish Canadians have arrived in Canada since World War II.
 The number of Polish immigrants increased between 1945 and 1970, and again after the end of Communism in Poland in 1989.
 In Brazil, the majority of Polish immigrants settled in Paraná State.
 Smaller, but significant numbers settled in the states of Rio Grande do Sul, Espírito Santo and São Paulo (state).
 The city of Curitiba has the second largest Polish diaspora in the world (after Chicago) and Polish music, dishes and culture are quite common in the region.

 A recent large migration of Poles took place following Poland's accession to the European Union in 2004 and with the opening of the EU's labor market; an approximate number of 2 million, primarily young, Poles taking up jobs abroad.
 It is estimated that over half a million Polish people went to work in the United Kingdom from Poland.
 Since 2011, Poles have been able to work freely throughout the EU where they have had full working rights since Poland's EU accession in 2004.
 The Polish community in Norway has increased substantially and has grown to a total number of 120,000, making Poles the largest immigrant group in Norway.
 Only in recent years has the population abroad decreased, specifically in the UK with 116.000 leaving the UK in 2018 alone.
 There is a large minority of Polish people in Ireland that makes up approximately 2.57% of the population.